heeshala/Techlife-Hacktober/README.md

 ### Read the following Instructions

-The C programme has some errors correct<br>
+1. The C programme has some errors, correct them<br>
-Fork the repository<br>
+2. Fork the repository<br>
-Make the changes<br>
+3. Make the changes<br>
-Make a pull request
+4. And make a pull request